 After three FRACTIONAL LASER treatments, four out of ten patients (40%) displayed acne scar improvement of 1–25 percent, five patients (50%) demonstrated improvement of 26–50 percent, and one patient (10%) demonstrated improvement of 51–75 percent (Fig. 3).
 All patients expressed satisfaction with the magnitude of improvement, and their level of satisfaction frequently matched, if not surpassed, the evaluation.
 During the follow-up period, no patient observed a worsening of acne scars.
 Patients described their pain during laser treatments as mild.

 Acne scarring is a frequent and difficult condition for dermatologists to treat.
-Acne scars have been treated with several techniques, with various degrees of effectiveness.
+Acne scars have been treated with several techniques with various degrees of effectiveness.
 The number of lasers and energy-based therapy alternatives accessible to patients for acne scar treatment has increased significantly and continues to develop.
-Numerous published studies have indicated that fractional laser may be used successfully to treat all atrophic acne scarring (icepick, boxcar, and rolling scars) while maintaining an extremely favorable safety profile
+Numerous published studies have indicated that fractional laser may successfully treat all atrophic acne scarring (icepick, boxcar, and rolling scars) while maintaining an extremely favourable safety profile.

-Given that acne scars frequently have a detrimental psychological effect on those who suffer from them, early and efficient treatment would be useful.
+Given that acne scars frequently have a detrimental psychological effect on those suffering, early and efficient treatment would be useful.
 However, the current unsupported medical suggestion is that patients wait six months after completing oral isotretinoin medication before safely beginning laser treatment.
-This advice is based on observational case reports of patients treated with dermabrasion or laser (488 nm argon laser and 585 nm pulsed dye laser) who recently took oral isotretinoin with poor wound healing and unusual scarring [1-5].
+This advice is based on observational case reports of patients treated with dermabrasion or laser (488 nm argon laser and 585 nm pulsed dye laser) who recently took oral isotretinoin with poor wound healing unusual scarring [1-5].
 However, it is critical to remember that many published findings originate from the 1980s and 1990s (before FRACTIONAL LASER technology).
-Additionally, such instances are uncommon and generally pertain to patients who underwent dermabrasion, with a greater risk profile than fractional laser.
+Additionally, such instances are uncommon and generally pertain to patients who underwent dermabrasion, with a greater risk profile than fractional lasers.

 Our study has several limitations, including a small sample size of all female patients, a lack of patients with darker skin types (Fitzpatrick skin types IV-VI), a brief follow-up period (4 months after the last treatment), and a lack of histological examination to objectively assess the wound healing process following laser treatment.
 While our findings are encouraging and significant, additional large studies with a diverse patient population and longer follow-up periods and histopathological evaluation are needed to challenge current dogma further and establish that FRACTIONAL LASER treatment for acne scarring is safe within one month of discontinuing oral isotretinoin treatment.